dpet/kaleido.js/README.md

 # kaleido

 This is a simple script that adds a kaleidoscope effect to a div.
 Just a pass the function a div, an image and a config object.
+All you need is the kaleido.js file.

 ## Use